pmjones/ext-request/README.md

 - `$post`: A copy of `$_POST`.
 - `$server`: A copy of `$_SERVER`.
 - `$uploads`: A copy of `$_FILES`, restructured to look more like `$_POST`.

+Notes:

+These properties are read-only and cannot be modified.

 #### HTTP-related